-There are three ways by which to categorize proxies.
+There are three ways we can categorize proxies.
 Each is slightly different and can be described by its relation with your web browser, its security level, and its exclusivity, which impacts the speed and anonymity of your connection.

-The oldest and the simplest to setup is the HTTP proxy.
-They route the browser traffic through the remote proxy server and usually come in the form of a browser extension.
+The oldest and simplest type of proxy to set up is the HTTP proxy.
+HTTP proxies route the browser traffic through the remote proxy server and usually come in the form of a browser extension.
 Alternatively, they can be set up on a specific website where you enter the domain name and connect to it from inside the proxy tab.

 The problem with HTTP proxies is that browsers can establish a connection with other protocols, too.
 For example, clicking on an FTP link will open it for you in the same browser, but without the proxy shield.
 Also, the proxy owner can monitor your HTTP traffic.

-The HTTPS proxy is similar to the previous one, but it encrypts the traffic between you and the server, making it slower than the HTTP option.
-On the positive side, the proxy owner can no longer monitor your traffic.
+The HTTPS proxy is similar to the HTTP proxy, but it encrypts the traffic between you and the server.
+While this makes it slower than the HTTP option, the proxy owner can no longer monitor your traffic.

 SOCKS works the same way as the regular HTTP proxy but routes your traffic independently from the browser.
 This means that you can choose the apps and services that should go through the SOCKS proxy, such as Netflix, BitTorrent, YouTube, Twitch, and others.
-But while SOCKS extends the number of services you can access, it’s generally slower than HTTP.
+SOCKS extends the number of services you can access but is generally slower than HTTP.
 Also, the proxy owner will be able to monitor all your traffic save for the HTTPS.

 2. Proxy types by security

-Generally, all proxies, both free and paid, fall under three categories, depending on the level of the protection they offer.
+Generally, all proxies, both free and paid, are placed in three levels, depending on the type of protection they offer.

 Level 3 – transparent proxies.
-Contrary to the name, the only transparent thing here is your IP, which is displayed publicly to anyone who has any interest of checking it out.
+Contrary to the name, the only transparent thing here is your IP, which is displayed publicly to anyone who has any interest in checking it out.

 Level 2 – anonymous proxies.
-Naming them anonymous might be a bit of an overstatement, as everyone will see that you’re coming from a proxy, but at least with your real IP address hidden.
+Calling them anonymous might be a bit of an overstatement, as everyone will see that you’re coming from a proxy, but at least your real IP address hidden.